eightsmile/cqf/README.md

 - Lec1 - An Introduction to Machine Learning I
 - Lec2 - An Introduction to Machine Learning II
 - Lec3 - Maths Toolbox for Machine Learning

+Sorry about the lag of updating.
+I am preparing a CFA exam, and will catch up the update of CQF repo by the end of May.
+Highly recommend a book 'DeelLearningFromScrach' for ML & DeepLearning btw.